This is a short essay on how and why I came out and came to terms with disability in my own life.

 I wrestled with the blob, I got that sucker under me, I stood up just like I was supposed to, I put my foot on its chest and when I looked down….
 I realized I needed it.

 I needed and desperately wanted that connection with others like me, who see, hear, walk, think, respond, or feel in ways that are less mainstream than most.
 I didn’t want to feel alone, I didn’t want to push what was – dare I say? – special about me into the box of mainstream and not honor or develop those skills.
 I didn’t want to pretend my experience in this life is to be chalked up to “overcoming” because it’s not, it’s about experiencing, it’s about the choices that I make within the framework of possibility.

 So, I reached down and helped the blob up and embraced it.

 And when I embraced it, it turned into a sparkly unicorn that farted rainbows.

 Which is to say – when I leaned in and welcomed it, it was what I needed and wanted.
 It was community and answers and pride and empowerment.
-It was joy in our beauty, all of our beauty, it was amazement at our diverse talent.
-It was frustration with a stupid employment system, with old ways of doing things that make no sense, with prejudice and discrimination, but it was also with a fierce drive to change those pieces… and those pieces can be changed.
+It was joy in our beauty, all our beauty, it was amazement at our diverse talent.
+It was frustration with an obtuse, archaic employment system, with old ways of doing things that make no sense, with prejudice and discrimination, but it was also with a fierce drive to change those pieces… and those pieces can be changed.